ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Rate Signals {#rate-signal}

 A Rate Signal is a 7-bit unsigned integer (0-127).
-The high six bits are the Rate Signal High Bits, and the least significant bit also serves as the most significant bit of the Version field.
+The high six bits are the Rate Signal High Bits, and the least significant bit is the most significant bit of the Version field.

 When sent by a QUIC endpoint, the Rate Signal is set to 127, to indicate that no rate limit is in place or that the SCONE protocol is not supported by